 Post board attach storage conditions and limits are not specified for non-intel branded boards.
-However, component qualification and certification details are provided in the Product Qualification Report and associated EDS document.

 Table 7-4 specifies absolute maximum and minimum storage temperature and humidity limits for given time durations.
 Failure to adhere to the specified limits could result in physical damage to the component.
 If this is suspected, Intel recommends a visual inspection to determine possible physical damage to the silicon or surface components.